 - It makes one appreciates Shinnok's MKX Arcade ending when he summons The One Being to chow down on these douchebags.

-- MK3 gave us Nightwolf.
+- Mortal Kombat 3 gave us Nightwolf.
 Ethnic Scrappy?
 Check.
 Game Breaker?
 Check.
 Thankfully, he was fixed by Deception.

-- Worse still was Stryker.
+- Worse still was Stryker prior to MK 9.
 Word of God is they wanted him to contrast the rest of the roster, but a beer gut and backwards baseball cap was taking things a bit too far.
 Generally fans felt he was way out of place, being a terrible male counterpart to Sonya Blade and a generic police officer in a game with a mystical storyline.
 And to some extent, he was a bit of a Tier-Induced Scrappy due to his move pool.

-- Hsu Hao (pictured above) from Mortal Kombat: Deadly Alliance, to the extent that even the creators dislike him.
+- Hsu Hao from Mortal Kombat: Deadly Alliance, to the extent that even the creators dislike him.
 Even to this day, Netherealm Studios alluded to their dislike of his character:

 Fan: (upon seeing Kano's design) Would Hsu Hao be jealous of that chest piece?Ed Boon: Yes, and we don't care.